- Elevate buildings and homes above expected flood levels. Elevation is regulated for new construction, but existing

 National Flood Insurance Program Class Rating

-The Town of Kiawah Island as a participant in the National Flood Insurance Program and is awarded a classification rating of 5 through our continued efforts and involvement in the Community Rating System.
-This rating could provide a savings of approximately 25% to flood insurance policyholders.
-Please contact your insurance provider for specific details.
+The Town of Kiawah Island is a participant in the National Flood Insurance Program and is awarded a classification rating of 5 through our continued efforts and involvement in the Community Rating System.
+Please contact your insurance provider for specific rate details.

 Town of Kiawah Island Sea-Level Rise Committee